datatrigger/datatrigger/content/post/data_intensive_applications_2.md

 #### Avoidance

-One way to avoid conflicts is to map subsets of records to a unique leader, e.g. attributing a given datacenter to some user.
+One way to avoid conflicts is to map subsets of records to a unique leader, e.g. assigning users to a given datacenter.

 #### Convergence